top of page

 A Message from Executive Director Vanessa Nordyke

 I’m always happy to meet CASA supporters for coffee, so please reach out anytime!
 I want to close with words of gratitude.
-I want to thank my wonderful DOJ colleagues for their support.
-I want to applaud Shaney Starr for her dedication to CASA.
 Now then, let’s get to work!
 Our kids are counting on us.

 bottom of page